mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Simulate SiPM damage incident radiation spectrum (not urgent).
 Look at Andy's email about dose, to francois
 - [ ] Simulations don't really match do they...
 - [ ] Efficiency in the MSc repository is just wrong.
 Idk why
+- [ ] ITL data change start time to be -40 ns not -20

 ## In Progress